-Technology changes may not be allowed after a proposal has been selected.
-If technology compatibility issues arise, EPA may elect to terminate the assistance agreement, at which time assistance funds must be returned to EPA.
+Technology changes may not be allowed after a proposal has been selected for funding.
+If technology compatibility issues arise during the course of the project, EPA may elect to terminate the assistance agreement, at which time assistance funds must be returned to EPA.